Bullying Prevention and Reporting

 The following resource links are available:

-- California Department of Education (CDE) offers an online training module on the dynamics of bullying, including the identification of bullying and cyberbullying and the implementation of strategies to address bullying.
+- The California Department of Education (CDE) offers an online training module on the dynamics of bullying, including the identification of bullying and cyberbullying and the implementation of strategies to address bullying.
 (Education Code 32283.5) CDE Resources

 - National PTA Connect for Respect